wakidurrahman/microservices-with-nodes-and-react/docker-nodejs-sample/README.md

 - Update your Dockerfile for development

 Rather than creating one Dockerfile for production, and another Dockerfile for development, you can use one multi-stage Dockerfile for both.

+## Run Node.js tests in a container

+In this guide you take a look at running your unit tests in Docker when developing and when building.

+> `docker build -t node-docker-image-test --progress=plain --no-cache --target test .`

+## Configure CI/CD for your Node.js application